ab-elhaddad/fancy-todo/README.md

 ## 🔍 Description

-This is a To Do app backend server built with Node.js and Express.js.
+A backend application to create tasks with due dates, priorities and attach files to them and group them in lists.
+You can also add subtasks to tasks and mark them as done or undone.
+You can also share lists with a public link.
+You can also see some statistics about your tasks and the weather forecast in the upcoming 5 days.
+It is built with Node.js and Express.js.
 It uses PostgreSQL as a database and Prisma as an ORM.
 It also uses JWT for authentication and authorization.
-It has a lot of fancy features like weather forecast, email notifications, and more!
+Azure Blob Storage is used to store files.
+It has a lot of fancy features like creating recurring tasks, email notification, and more.
+It also has a lot of testing with more than 130 tests and 90% code coverage.
+It also has CI/CD with GitHub Actions. 🎉

+## 📜 API Documentation

+- You can find the Postman collection [here](https://www.postman.com/orbital-module-technologist-63068748/workspace/fancy-to-do-apis).

 ## 📝 Features